jupyter/nbclassic/docs/shimming.md

-# Transitioning from Jupyter Notebook to Jupyter Server.
+# Transitioning from Jupyter NbClassic to Jupyter Server.

 **A story about configuration**